MioaraCiolacu/My_resume/readme.md

-Hi.This is my first HTML, CSS project.
-Here is my resume.Feel free to explore it:)
+Hi.
+This is my first HTML, CSS project.
+Here is my resume.
+Feel free to explore it:)